Anxiety. Depression. Travel. Three words that have had an impact on my college experience and shaped my life.

 My depression was never the ridiculous commercial kind where I couldn’t tie my sneakers or my dog sat staring at me with those sad eyes.
 In my experience, depression manifests itself as a general sadness, almost grief-like, that you learn to live with.
 It isn’t constant.
 No, it seeps in like an unwanted house guest, making everything cloudy—an emotional Instagram filter if you will.

 Sounds fun, yes?
 Well imagine taking these “issues” with you to college out of state.
 It makes conversations with your new roommates… interesting.
 Over my four years of college, I got much better about talking about my anxiety and depression, but not until I returned from study abroad.
+Experiencing anxiety while studying abroad ultimately taught me a lot about myself, including how resilient and strong I can be.

 Here’s my take on the mind game of studying abroad with anxiety and depression, in the hopes that you, like me, won’t let study abroad and mental health be a barrier to a grand adventure.

-My personal experience studying abroad with anxiety
+My personal experience studying abroad with social anxiety

 My struggles only intensified when I decided to hop on a plane and head to a new country.
 I was a naive 20-year-old girl from a suburb outside Portland, Oregon, who used humor as a defense mechanism to hide her insecurities.
-When you struggle with anxiety and depression the way I did, you try to protect yourself by building up walls cemented with sarcasm and situational humor.
+When you struggle with social anxiety and depression the way I did, you try to protect yourself by building up walls cemented with sarcasm and situational humor.

 Travel unravels all that.